markolalovic/izkiss.github.io/_pages/about.md

   - /about.html
 ---

-István Z. Kiss is a Professor in the <a href='https://www.networkscienceinstitute.org/'> Network Science Institute </a> at <a href='https://www.nulondon.ac.uk/'> Northeastern University London </a>.
+István Zoltán Kiss is a Professor in the <a href='https://www.networkscienceinstitute.org/'> Network Science Institute </a> at <a href='https://www.nulondon.ac.uk/'> Northeastern University London </a>.
 His research is at the interface of network science, dynamical systems and stochastic processes, and concerns both theoretical and data-driven problems.
 Examples include network inference, exactness of mean-field models, temporal and higher-order networks, adaptive/dynamic networks, resilience of power networks and the study of spreading processes in general.
 <div>
 <center><a href="http://www.springer.com/la/book/9783319508047" target="_blank"> <img  src="../images/Revised_Cover_2.png" alt="world cloud" width="370" /></a></center>
 </div>